vercel/next.js/README.md

 Yes in that both make your life easier.

-No in that it enforces a _structure_ so that we can do more advanced things like:
+No in that it enforces a _structure_ so we can do more advanced things like:
 - Server side rendering
 - Automatic code splitting